 The 1950 full-size near-luxury car Mercury Monterey represented a choice that the Ford Motor Company had to make.
 At the time General Motors and the Chrysler Corporation were producing a plethora of 'hardtop convertibles' and Ford realized that it couldn't convert its year-old bodies into hardtop models at a reasonable cost.
 Determined not to stand idly by as GM and Chrysler attempted to dominate the car market with its attractive new pillarless coupes.

 Ford decided that the only solution was to customize existing two-door bodies into a new line of specialty models.
 These included the Ford Crestliner, Lincoln Capri and Lido, and the Mercury Monterey.

 All of these vehicles were developed from the same formula with grained top coverings that were harmonized with a very limited number of pain colors.
 Color-coordinated interiors also matched the external theme, while special trim and badging were used both inside and out.

 The base price of a 1950 Mercury Monterey was $2,146.
 Mercury's flagship sedan from 1950 through 1974, the classic 'Monterey' was considered to be '4,000 lbs. of Pure Decadence.'
-Still coveted even today, the sleek lines of those earlier models makes the Monterey a popular collectable classic.
+Still coveted even today, the sleek lines of those earlier models make the Monterey a popular collectible classic.